The Good Samaritan Society’s chief medical officer says the majority of residents have received their second dose of the COVID-19 vaccine.

-Visitation restrictions are based on the rules and regulations of each state.
-Dr. Johnson says until those are rolled back, Society staff will continue finding creative ways for residents to interact with their families.
+Visitation guidelines are lifting in each state.
+Society staff will continue finding creative ways for residents to interact with their families.

-“We didn’t have anything to hang our hope on a month and a half or two months ago.
+“We didn’t have anything to hang our hope on toward the end of 2020.
 Now we have an end in sight.
 We’re working toward it.
 We’re all trying to take steps to getting back to normal,” Dr. Johnson says.

 - Society staff & residents in Minnesota get COVID-19 vaccine

 - Good Samaritan Society staff get COVID-19 shot for residents